-Under Speaker Tim Moore’s leadership since 2015, the North Carolina House of Representatives has passed historic education reforms and investments that are transforming the state’s school systems.
+Under Speaker Tim Moore’s leadership, the North Carolina House of Representatives has passed historic education reforms and investments that are transforming the state’s school systems.

-Both the 2015 and 2016 state budgets passed during Speaker Moore’s tenure have substantially increased teacher pay in North Carolina.
+The 2015, 2016 and 2017 state budgets passed during Speaker Moore’s tenure all substantially increased teacher pay and overall K-12 education spending in North Carolina.

 At long-last, starting teacher pay was increased to $35,000 and average teacher pay to $50,000 thanks to Speaker Moore’s commitment to increasing compensation for educators.

 The North Carolina House also passed pay raises for principals, assistant principals and other state employees who work in education administration in 2017.

 North Carolina has developed a dynamic education system under Speaker Moore’s leadership, expanding options for parents through significant charter school enrollment growth, more Opportunity Scholarships for low-income students and pilot-programs like Achievement School Districts to improve low-performing schools.